Publication Date: November 10, 2017

-Fran has always been the black sheep of the family.
+In Evergreen Girl by Sybil Powell, Fran is the black sheep of the family.
 Since the day of her birth, her mother has hated her for not being a boy and she has never measured up to her older sister Becky.
 When Fran’s mother kicks her out of the family home, she must make her way in the world.
-And, she makes her way in spectacular style until she realizes one day that sometimes work satisfaction isn’t enough.
+And, she makes her way in spectacular style until she realizes one day that sometimes works satisfaction isn’t enough.
 Follow Fran on the adventure she calls life in Evergreen Girl (Volume 1).

 Continue reading Evergreen Girl by Sybil Powell

 August Bailey is a 16-year-old living by the rules of an old-fashioned society — one where she has to wear hand-me-downs and her mother won’t let her date.
 When her mother slaps her face during an argument, August knows that it’s time to head into the world and make a life for herself.
 When August discovers that the big city isn’t quite what she thought it would be, Reese finds her.
 He’s sweet and handsome and wants to take care of her and build a general affection.
 But life on the streets isn’t all August thought it would be.
 Living in a society of kids who sell their bodies for enough money to live for a day, and where drugs flow like water, can she survive with them or will every day simply lead her further from home? [easyazon-link asin=”0991851013″ locale=”us”]Suicide City, a Love Story[/easyazon-link] is a Young Adult novel, but more suitable for older readers.

 Continue reading Suicide City: A Love Story by Julie Frayn

 Publication Date: February 13, 2013